YUEVII/RoboStressBench/README.md

 docs/                   # dataset and evaluation notes
 ```

-Generated outputs are written under `outputs/` by default and are ignored by git.
+Generated outputs are written under `outputs/` by default.

 ## Dataset